MarkJohnstoneGitHub/VBA-IDictionary/README.md

 Next

 Verses the enumeration of key,value pairs

+Note only for DictionaryKeyValuePairs where if for the Property Get NewEnum() As IUnknown , Set NewEnum = this.keyItemPairs etc

 For Each dictEntry in myDictionary